fysoul17/QuasarUnityTools/README.md

 using Quasar.Input
 ```
 * AdvancedJoystick
 Added few function based on Unity standard assets' 'Joystick' script as standard joystick only provides simple function whereas 'AdvancedJoystick' provides more such as 'Rectangular joystick', 'Single/dual joystick' and 'dynamic joystick' function.
-__Check Dual joystick Prefab in Sample folder if needed.__
+Check __Dual joystick Prefab__ in Sample folder if needed.
-__IMPORTANT: As standard joystick does, it only works on Mobile Platform.__
+__IMPORTANT__: As standard joystick does, it only works on Mobile Platform.
 ```
 public enum JoystickType                // Availble joystick types.
 {